-- The CEO receives fixed remuneration of \$400,000 per annum plus superannuation contributions under the Superannuation Guarantee (Administration) Act 1992 (Cth) and the Superannuation Guarantee Charge Act 1992 (Cth). - In addition to the fixed remuneration, the CEO will be entitled to a performance-based bonus. - The Company provide a car benefit to the CEO and a car allowance of \$1,000 pm. - Fixed and incentive remuneration is reviewed and determined annually. - Termination notice period is 3 months or without notice in the event of breach of services agreement between Mr Wong and the Company or serious misconduct. - Restraint period being up to 24 months.
+- The CEO receives fixed remuneration of \$500,000 per annum plus superannuation contributions under the Superannuation Guarantee (Administration) Act 1992 (Cth) and the Superannuation Guarantee Charge Act 1992 (Cth). - In addition to the fixed remuneration, the CEO will be entitled to a performance-based bonus. - The Company provide a car benefit and travel benefit to the CEO with a total allowance of \$12,000 per annual. - Fixed and incentive remuneration is reviewed and determined annually. - Termination notice period is 3 months or without notice in the event of breach of services agreement between Mr Wong and the Company or serious misconduct. - Restraint period being up to 24 months.